sheenarbw/eleventy-tilde-template/README.md

 # TODO

 ## Sheena
-- create table of contents
-- frontmatter config/linting.

-## Sheena / Katie

 - make it pretty o.O
+- better TOC: use titles instead of paths, + bootstrap styling
+- better breadcrumbs: use titles instead of paths, + bootstrap styling
+- search (do we need this?)
+- syllabus main page
+- frontmatter config/linting
+- ingest into Tilde